 The Cloud Connector is stateless.
 All configuration is stored in the cloud.
-This enables any Cloud Connector in a Resource Location to provide the operations required.
-Install more than 1 Cloud Connector in your Resource Location to distribute the load across all services.
+This enables any Cloud Connector in a resource location to provide the operations required.
+Install more than one Cloud Connector in your resource location to distribute the load across all services.

-The end user's connection to the Resource Location does not rely on a connection to Citrix Cloud, wherever possible.
-This enables the Resource Location to provide users access to their resources regardless of a connection being available to Citrix Cloud.
+The end user's connection to the resources in the resource location does not rely on a connection to Citrix Cloud, wherever possible.
+This enables the resource location to provide users access to their resources regardless of a connection being available to Citrix Cloud.